5 Best Core Workouts for Runners

 • Benefits: Bridges stretch your hip flexors, which are often tight in runners, as well as strengthen your rectus abdominis (or abs), obliques, and glutes.

 • How To Do: Lie on your back with your knees bent and feet resting on the floor and arms by your sides.
 Engage your core and glutes and lift your body off the ground until your body forms a straight line from your knees to your shoulders.
+The top of your upper back will be connected to the ground.
 Squeeze your glutes and hold for 2-3 seconds.
 Lower your body back to the floor.

 • Advanced: For more intensity, once you master glute bridges you can do single-leg glute bridges.
 Begin from the same starting position and then raise one leg straight up toward the ceiling.
 Do the bridges with one leg planted on the ground and one leg raised in the air.
 Repeat on the other side.